View Allan Hutcheson's Obituary on https://thebrunswicknews.com/ and share memories

 Allan Hutcheson

-The funeral service will be held at 11 a.m.
-Monday in the chapel of Edo Miller and Sons Funeral Home, with Pastor Nathan Smith officiating, Pastor Bobby Tatum assisting and Wayne Hutcheson speaking.
-Interment will follow in Chapel Park Cemetery, 1180 Cate Road, in Brunswick.
+A funeral service will be held at 11 a.m., Monday March 9, 2020, in the chapel of Edo Miller and Sons Funeral Home, where Pastor Nathan Smith will officiate, assisted by Pastor Bobby Tatum with speaker Mr. Wayne Hutcheson.
+Interment will follow at Chapel Park Cemetery, 1180 Cate Road, Brunswick, GA.

+Serving as active pallbearers are Billy Loper, Houston Daniel, David Carswell, Josh Harris, Noah Daniel and Jesse James Morgan.
+Serving as honorary pallbearers are Cole Morgan, Larry Dixon, Steve Sumner and Joy Ministries of Golden Isles Church of God.

-The family requests those desiring make memorial contributions to Golden Isles Church of God.
+Family request in lieu of customary remembrances contributions may be made in Allan's honor to the Golden Isles Church of God.

+Fond memories and expressions of sympathy may be shared at www.edomillerandsons.com for the Hutcheson family.